perfact/zodbsync/README.md

 The following subcommands for `zodbsync` provide layer handling:

 ### `layer-init`
-Initialize all layers with `source` by initializing the `base_dir` and uploading all changes into the Data.FS.
-A checksum file of the objects in `source` is also stored in the `base_dir`.
+Initialize all given layers by initializing the `base_dir` and copying/extracting all objects there.
+This does *not* play back anything into the Data.FS.
+It is intended for the use case where code that was previously part of one layer (maybe the fallback layer) is now to be provided by a separate layer.
+Afterwards, a `record` call can be used to clear up the duplicates present in both layers.
-TODO: Is this even needed?
-The base_dir should be initialized empty with every command if needed. `layer-update` will then upload any needed objects.

 ### `layer-update`
-For each layer with `source`, the checksums are recomputed and compared to that in the `base_dir`.
-If it deviates, any unstaged changes in the `base_dir` are committed and the layer content is reset to that found in the `source`.
+For each given layer, any unstaged changes in the `base_dir` are committed and the layer content is reset to that found in the `source`.
 This is used to update a layer to a newer version.
 Note that any changes done directly in the layer since the last update are overwritten by this - they can still be found in the `git` history in the `base_dir`, but the working directory and the resulting Data.FS content are reset.
 It is therefore possible to pre-apply changes that will be part of the next release, but if there is a change that is not yet merged upstream, the layer should not be updated until it is.